P:$ 38, 423.4

 “Gold is also underperforming against periods of high inflation, which fuels our conviction for upside risks in the yellow metal, as much as the Fed sticks to their FAIT framework,” TD Securities said, referring to the Flexible Average Inflation Targeting that moderates the traditional 2% inflation target of the U.S. central bank.

-- Market Week Ahead: US GDP, Crude Oil and more
+- Market Week Ahead: Inflation Data, Bitcoin, Powell Testimony, and more